imrenzo/web_forum/README.md

     - Search bar filters (with RegEx) to ensure that the search query + posts' title/ info matches word for word
     - Search bar ignores multiple whitespaces between words and will function properly
 - Upon logging in Users may view their own thread posts
+- Users are able to change their password

 # Authentication/ Security